Get the full reading plan

 Strength in the Face of Temptation: When we face temptation, we need to pray.
 Jesus told His disciples to "watch and pray, that you may not enter into temptation."
 (Matt.
 26:41 & Mark 14:38) When Jesus faced temptation in the wilderness at the beginning of His ministry and in the garden at the end of His ministry, He prayed.

 Wisdom in the Face of Decision: In today's passage, we see that Jesus spent all night in prayer before He chose the twelve apostles.
-He needed wisdom and God tells us that is anyone lacks wisdom, he should ask of God, who gives generously to all without reproach (James 1:5).
+He needed wisdom and God tells us that if anyone lacks wisdom, he should ask of God, who gives generously to all without reproach (James 1:5).
 But we need to be forewarned: Sometimes we ask the Lord for wisdom in decision-making because we think that will guarantee that we make "the right choice," which usually means an easy path or a fruitful ministry, etc. Jesus prayed all night and then chose Judas Iscariot, a thief and a traitor, as one of the twelve.
 He didn't make a mistake, though the world would probably say He did.
 God was in control.

 Help in the Face of Opposition: Jesus faced great opposition at the cross.
 Satan and death sought to end Him.
 He sought the Lord in prayer in the face of such opposition.
-Hebrews 5:7 says "In the days of his flesh, Jesus offered up prayers and supplications, with and tears, to him who was able to save him from death, and he was heard because of his reverence."
+Hebrews 5:7 says "In the days of his flesh, Jesus offered up prayers and supplications, with loud cries and tears, to him who was able to save him from death, and he was heard because of his reverence."

 Encouragement in the Face of Suffering: Jesus' prayer at the tomb of Lazarus comes to mind here.
 Jesus wept at the death of His friend and at the grief of Mary and Martha.
 He prayed, seeking God's favor, and He did so out loud, that those who were suffering might believe and be strengthened and saved.